Print

 Make It Now:

-6. Bake enchiladas for 15 minutes, until cheese is golden.
+5. Bake: Bake enchiladas for 15 minutes, until cheese is golden.

 Prepare From Frozen: Thaw enchiladas in the refrigerator for approximately 24 hours.
-Preheat the oven to 400°F. Bake enchiladas for 15 minutes, until bubbling on the edges and cheese is golden brown on top.
+Preheat the oven to 400°F. Bake enchiladas for 15 minutes, or until bubbling on the edges and cheese is golden brown on top.
 If the enchiladas are somewhat frozen when cooking, cover them in foil and bake longer until hot in the center.

 © Author: Rachel Tiemeyer